Never watch Netflix with subtitles

 why language is a product of the brains and bodies we have

-First of all, when we switch on subtitles to watch a TV show, we also switch on the part of our brain that reads.
-This is mostly a conscious part of our brain, which attends to the patterns of words (lexemes) and sentences (lexical structures), what we call symbols, sometimes signs, but this is a moot academic point.
+When we switch on subtitles to watch a TV show, we also switch on the part of our brain that reads.
+This is mostly a conscious part of our brain, which attends to patterns of words (lexemes) and sentences (lexical structures) — what we call symbols.
 Symbols stand for and represent things.
-In written language the symbols stand for the language that we speak, say a word, but a whole sentence is also a symbol, because it symbolises a spoken expression.
-But a spoken language is not just written symbols, these merely encode meanings a language conveys.
+In written language, the symbols stand for the language that we speak.
+A word is a symbol, but a whole sentence is also a symbol, because it symbolizes a spoken expression.

-According to the first generation of cognitive science, and the old faculty psychology view of the mind, it was thought that our brains had dedicated faculties, for example a faculty for logic, reasoning, or language.
-Rather what cognitive scientists discovered is that our language and reasoning abilities are structured on pre-existing areas of the brain, for example the motor cortex, auditory, visual, and spatial processing cortices.
-The brain had already evolved areas to move us through space, engage with objects and our environment, to process perceptual stimuli such as sound, vision, spatial dimensions.
-The brain did not suddenly evolve new areas for language and reasoning, but what was preexisting was adapted to our needs to communicate and reason.
-This discovery seems so logical and obvious now, but as with all great scientific discoveries they seem obvious only in hindsight.
+The brain had already evolved areas to move us through space, engage with objects and our environment, and process perceptual stimuli such as sound, vision, and spatial dimensions.
+The brain did not suddenly evolve new areas for language and reasoning.
+What was pre-existing was adapted to our needs to communicate and reason.
+This discovery seems so logical and obvious now, but as with all great scientific discoveries, they seem obvious only in hindsight.
 Hindsight, as they say, is always 20:20.

 Subtitles: handicapping the brain and body